 Even if you follow inspirational people on social media, turn to books, documentaries, and podcasts for a while to learn from interesting people.

 Finally, when it comes to staying in touch with people, we could all put a little more effort into it.

-During my social media detox, I pen-palled over email with distance friends.
+During my social media detox, I pen-palled over email with long-distance friends.

-I picked up the phone and called people every weekend, even just to see how they were doing for 10 minutes.
-Yes, it confused people at first, but eventually, after I did it every week, it deepened more connection to them.
+I also picked up the phone and called people every weekend, even just to see how they were doing for 10 minutes.
+Yes, it confused people at first, but eventually, after I did it every week, it deepened my connection to them.